TCL C7L Review

 Review TCL C7L Blur

-As for the trailing of the matrix, we assess it as relatively minor.
-We did notice a slight regression compared to last year's model C7K, but it is still not significant enough to be noticeable to most viewers.
-The aspect of trailing can be further improved with the BFI function, which inserts artificial black frames between the real ones.
-Unfortunately, it causes a slight double contour effect, but fortunately, this occurs without the annoying screen flicker effect.
+As for panel smearing itself, we judge it to be relatively minor.
+We did notice a slight regression compared with last year's C7K model, but it’s still not pronounced enough to be noticeable to most viewers.
+The smearing can be further reduced using the BFI function, which inserts artificial black frames between the real ones.
+Unfortunately it does cause a slight doubling of contours, but fortunately this happens without the annoying effect of screen flicker.

 TCL C7L - Console compatibility and gaming features